AKJK-Internet-32002/32002/windows-apps-src/design/shell/tiles-and-notifications/adaptive-interactive-toasts.md

 ## App logo override

-By default, your toast will display your app's logo.
-However, you can override this logo with your own [**ToastGenericAppLogo**](toast-schema.md#toastgenericapplogo) image.
+By default, your notification will display your app's logo.
+However, you can override this logo with your own [**AppLogo**](toast-schema.md#toastgenericapplogo) image.
 For example, if this is a notification from a person, we recommend overriding the app logo with a picture of that person.

 <img alt="Toast with app logo override" src="images/toast-applogooverride.jpg" width="364"/>